Alessio240593/GraphLA/README.md

 # GraphLA Link Prediction

-This repository contains the implementation of **GraphLA**, a leader-aware GNN for link prediction on social networks.
+This repository contains the implementation of **GraphLA**, a leader-aware GNN for link prediction on animal social networks.

 ## Running in Google Colab
 1. Copy the folder `notebook/GraphLA` to your Google Drive.